Owuraku Amofah: Children

 Amofah is the father of multiple children, including sons Randy and Desmond Amofah.
 Randy died on 31 October 2010 from an asthma attack.
 Desmond was an American YouTube personality and online streamer who was better known by his online alias "Etika".
 Desmond was reported missing on 20 June 2019, and his body was recovered on 25 June; his death was declared a suicide by drowning.

-Education

-He attended the University of Ghana, where he obtained his Bachelor of Laws degree, before proceeding to the Ghana School of Law to become a barrister.
-He then relocated abroad and attended Brooklyn Law School, subsequently practicing law in the country.